 UCL now says that this confusion was because their legal advice had changed within those few weeks.

-They stated that “the quota of 5 hours per shift was introduced to remove the risk of vice-wardens on Tier 4 visas working [over 20 hours] at UCL and at the same time ensure we could continue to appoint Tier 4 visa holders and meet the full requirements of the role.”
+A spokesperson told CG that ‘the quota of 5 hours per shift was introduced to remove the risk of vice-wardens on Tier 4 visas working [over 20 hours] at UCL and at the same time ensure we could continue to appoint Tier 4 visa holders and meet the full requirements of the role.’

 This response makes clear UCL’s priorities: maintaining their ability to hire international students as vice-wardens over the welfare of the individuals they employ.